CSI-Salvatore-Altieri/CSI-Python-2021/Modules/Module2/Module2.md

 What does "cd" stand for?

- - Answer:
+ - Answer: change directory

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer: Yes, i couldnt CD

 Did you consider searching google for other commands to run?
 What did you try?

- - Answer:
+ - Answer: no

 What would you like to program?

- - Answer:
+ - Answer: Computers and files

 Type down any class notes below this sentence:

+hello

 Lackluster responses may result in point deductions.
 -->